Skip to content

 You must pay an additional contribution to ÖGK for certain co-insured persons.
 This is 3.4% of the calculation basis (gross income) of the insured person.

-ÖGK will check whether a contribution is payable in your case and will send you a questionnaire for this purpose.
-The contribution does not have to be paid in the following cases:
+ÖGK will check whether contributions are due in your case and will send you a questionnaire for this purpose.
+Contributions do not have to be paid in the following cases:

 • The co-insured person is currently raising one or more children in the same household.